 - It comprises of multiplex and demultiplexer circuits that help to make the connection between reading and writing.

-- It is an eight and sixteen-bit data device generally single address of a bit can be added through it
+- It is an eight and sixteen-bit data device generally the single address of a bit can be added through it

 - It comes in ICs form having MOS memory units.